New To Symfony? Start Here!

 You can take this implementation further, learning how to implement Pagination, Filtering, and Sorting in a follow-on course.

 If you'd prefer, you can create an API using Symfony 2 in this tutorial series .

 As your API grows in complexity a working test suite is the only way to maintain your sanity.

 In this series we code a Symfony 3 API from scratch using Behat 3, and PHPSpec 2 to guide our implementation.

 Along the way we will add in user management with FOSUserBundle, and add JSON Web Tokens (JWTs) for authentication.

-We cover how you might accept file uploads, and a way to store them on any filesystem you like - from Amazon S3 to Dropbox, FTP, or your server's hard disk.
+We cover how you might accept file uploads, and a way to store them on any filesystem you like - from Amazon S3 to Dropbox, SFTP, or your server's hard disk.